UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/1d_aerostack2.md

-# Practical 2: Intoduction to Aerostack2 Framework For Aerial Robotic Systems
+# Practical 2: Introduction to Aerostack2 Framework For Aerial Robotic Systems

 [TOC]